 1. Be aware of anti-competitive risks

-These risks include having competitors who are also your customers and contact you with competitors through work or social occasions, for example when you cross paths at trade events and award ceremonies.
+These risks include having competitors who are also your customers and contact you with competitors through work or social occasions, for example, when you cross paths at trade events and award ceremonies.
 If you have staff that regularly move between businesses in the same sector, this can also be a risk.

-2. Understand which conversations are off limits when meeting competitors
+2. Know which conversations are off-limits

-If this applies to your business, you must not deliberately make losses to squeeze smaller businesses out of the market, stop supplying existing customers or prevent them buying from competitors, or impose unfair terms in contracts.
+If this applies to your business, you must not deliberately make losses to squeeze smaller businesses out of the market, stop supplying existing customers or prevent them from buying from competitors, or impose unfair terms in contracts.
 All this counts as abuse of that dominant position.

-5. Report anti-competitive concerns to the CMA cartel hotline
+5. Report anti-competitive concerns to the CMA

-Your company should have its own procedures and policies for reporting price fixing and other anti-competitive pricing.
+Your company should have its own procedures and policies for reporting price-fixing and other anti-competitive pricing.

 The CMA's latest cartel awareness campaign, Do What's Right, provides useful information for reporting cartels.
 If you've been directly involved, you can call 020 3738 6833 for confidential guidance.
 If you speak up first, you may avoid sanctions.

-If you've seen price fixing take place, you can also report it on +44 (0)20 3738 6888.
+If you've seen price-fixing take place, you can also report it on +44 (0)20 3738 6888.

 How much do your employees really understand about competition law and its practices?
-To help we have produced a free training presentation, packed with interactive learning activities, to use in your company.
+To help, we have produced a free training presentation, packed with interactive learning activities, to use in your company.